mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies.md

 ## **Appeal to Probability** ##

 ![image-left](http://i.imgur.com/QF8Kt0Q.png){: .align-left}
-Assuming because something could happen, it will inevitable happen.
+Assuming because something could happen, it will inevitably happen.

 *“There are billions of galaxies with billions of stars in the universe.
 So there must be another planet with intelligent life on it."*